benbridts/DuplicateFinder/README.md

 outfile will contain a pretty printed list with all the duplictaes

 There is NO ERROR checking.
-Be prepared to be disappointed if you ask to process a file that acoustid can't handle
+Be prepared to be disappointed if you ask to process a file that isn't a valid mp3

 Requirements
 ------------
 pyacoustid
+mutagen